Anger at dumping of household waste along rural road

 "It is intended that the Killen site will reopen following major refurbishment works currently progressing through council."

-The spokesperson added that incidents of fly tipping can be reported at derrystrabane.com/flytipping.
+The spokesperson added that incidents of fly tipping can be reported at derrystrabane.com/